My Child Is Being Bullied Because Of Religion

-Still, there is obviously an added dimension here.
+- Still, there is obviously an added dimension here.
 The bullying against Ibrahim is more complex because of the perceived differences between Ibrahim and his classmates.
 Ibrahim has darker skin.
 His parents speak with an accent, and his mother covers her head with a shawl.
-Ibrahim sometimes misses school for certain holidays, and, perhaps most importantly, the United States’ recent military actions have unfortunately been oversimplified as a “war against Islam.”
-There’s even a Facebook page called “I would fight in a war against Islam.”
+In observance of his religion, Ibrahim sometimes misses school for certain holidays, and, perhaps most importantly, past United States’ military actions were unfortunately oversimplified as a “war against Islam.”
+There even used to be a Facebook page called “I would fight in a war against Islam.”

 This is where schools, families and communities can come together.
 There is very good evidence that immediate discussions within the whole school about incidents like that which happened to Ibrahim can make a huge difference.
 Most importantly, these discussions, usually held in assemblies or individual classrooms, should not be punitive, and they should not single out Ibrahim.
 That would only make matters worse.
 Instead, if communities can share traditions (as cheesy as that might sound), then barriers of misunderstanding do, in fact, erode.